lambdamikel/Busch-2090/README.md

 keys to move cursor, ``Up`` and ``Down`` keys to change character at cursor position.

-On the mega version 2, there is no keypad, but discrete N.O. buttons (see above) take on the functions for SD card operations.
+On the Mega version 2, there is no keypad, but discrete N.O. buttons (see above) take on the functions for SD card operations.

 Files are loaded from SDCard via ``PGM 1``.
 Here, the LCD+Keypad